foxssake/natty/docs/udp-relays.md

 * pro: Way more efficient with ports
 * pro: Boils down to simple table population similar to Naive mapping
 * con: Slightly more complex

+## Final result

+While the conservative mapping is feasible in implementation and plausible in resource usage, unfortunately it is not realistic due to client-side constraints.

+Most importantly, it's framework support.
+Part of the target audience is games using multiplayer frameworks, as we don't expect everyone to write their own multiplayer solution from scratch ( like us, heh heh ).
+And frameworks *don't always allow access to the underlying sockets*.
+In some cases, sockets per se aren't even a concept in the framework.
+This also means that the client can't use the framework's socket to communicate its port to Natty, so we wouldn't know where to actually relay the incoming data.

+This is slightly different for the hosting application, as frameworks usually allow to at least customize the listening port.
+This allows us to create a custom socket to communicate the address and port to Natty, release the socket, and instruct the framework to use that port for listening.

+### Dynamic naive mapping

+This solution is based on the following:

+1. We don't know the ports of the clients in advance
+1. We can control the host's port
+1. We have no way to associate traffic with session/lobby based on incoming data
+  1. ( since we don't know in advance the clients ports )

+So in essence, what we do is allocate a port for every player - for hosts in advance, for clients on the go.
+This is combined with a port registration mechanism for hosts, where they can notify Natty of their remote addresses in advance.

+So to illustrate step by step:

+1. The starting sequence designates a host
+1. The host reports its remote port
+  1. This is done by the host sending some packets with its session ID to a dedicated port
+  1. Natty will store the remote address of the packet along with the session ID
+1. A relay is allocated for the host, along with a dedicated port
+  1. Any traffic arriving on the port will be forwarded to the host
+1. The game starts, clients will start sending traffic to the relay
+  1. In case we already have a dedicated port for the sender, use that
+  1. In case we don't
+    1. Validate that the address belongs to a client in the lobby
+    1. Allocate a port for the client and use that

+Aside from automatic cleanup after an interval of inactivity, relays are also freed when the lobby closes.